figtools/figgy.docs/docs/commands/config/restore.md

 - Users may only restore parameter hierarchies they have access to
 - Parameters that are replication destinations (so their source of truth is elsewhere) will be skipped.
 Instead the source-of-truth should be restored.
-- Users performing restores must have access to the access keys used for each restored parameter.
+- Users performing restores must have access to the KMS keys used for each restored parameter.

 Typically, it is recommended that administrators or power-users perform large-scale hierarchical restorations.